 4. Watch your weight

 Abdominal fat can hold back the diaphragm’s ability to expand the lungs (3).
-To help avoid this, you should eat healthily and exercise to avoid this from happening.
+To help avoid this, you should eat healthily and exercise.
 Researchers have linked weight gain to a decline in aging lungs (4).

 5. Get up and move more